 Much of the research targets academic audiences, but the research group also publishes articles in journals directed at professional audiences, often in collaboration with practitioners.
 Researchers also participate in public seminars and take part in interviews in news media.
 The research group is an integral part of the Knut Wicksell Centre for Financial Studies.

-Among on-going research projects in corporate financing, we find:
+Among on-going research projects in corporate finance, we find:

-- Investigations of if investment-cash flow sensitivities measure investment intensity or financial constraints.
+- Investigations of whether investment-cash flow sensitivities measure investment intensity or financial constraints.

 - The sensitivity of investment-cash flow sensitivities to measurement bias.

 - How inventory management interacts with corporate cash management.